 When it comes to lineage, the only information I found is that this strain is Aphria’s version of Granddaddy Purple, which in itself is a cross between Purple Urkle and Big Bud.

 Packaging Details: This was packaged on 02/13/2020 and tested/reviewed on 03/27/2020, exactly 43 days later.
 Lot #3101718518

 Pricing Details: Purchased 3.5 grams for $27.90 at the SQDC in Montreal, Quebec, Canada. ($7.97/gram)

-Now as I mentioned above, this was very dry so I rehydrated it for 24 hours using a Boveda pack.
-Before doing that, there was a very little herbal smell, it felt like the terps were dead on this one.
-After rehydration, I noticed some tiny sweet notes but still, the best of the aroma was too far gone on this, and I would love to experience the grape/sweet berry scents that I keep reading about, this wasn’t it.
+As I mentioned above, this was very dry, so I rehydrated it for 24 hours using a Boveda pack.
+Before doing that, there was a very little herbal smell; it felt like the terps were dead on this one.
+After rehydration, I noticed some tiny sweet notes but still, the best of the aroma was too far gone on this, and I would love to experience the grape/sweet berry scents that I keep reading about; this wasn’t it.

 I would rate this whole experience below average.
 I’ve read good things, but as you can tell by now, this was not that great.
-Although, the high was intense, so if you’re a regular consumer and you want to get really stoned while not really caring about any other aspect, then you should give this a try (and I mean REALLY HIGH).
+Although the high was intense, so if you’re a regular consumer and you want to get really stoned while not really caring about any other aspect, then you should give this a try (and I mean REALLY HIGH).
 I would not suggest this to beginners at all, it’s way too strong, and it’s not even worth it.
-I hope that in the future, I can get another batch of this weed, and be a little bit more satisfied.
+I hope that I can get another batch of this weed in the future and be a little bit more satisfied.
 If you’ve tried out some Subway Scientist before, let me know how it went in the comments below!